-We serve a broad base of large multinational customers, many of which we have served for almost 70 years.
+We serve a broad base of large multinational customers, many of which we have served for over 70 years.
 We have a diversified revenue mix with thousands of customers.
-None of our customers represented more than 10% of total revenue in fiscal 2024, 2023, or 2022.
+None of our customers represented more than 10% of total revenue in fiscal 2025, 2024, or 2023.